aliciachimeno/multi-agent-architecture-chatbot/README.md

 # Generative AI Multi-Agent System on Databricks

 This project demonstrates how to build, deploy, and evaluate generative AI multi-agent systems using the Databricks Data Intelligence Platform.
-The use case is to guide
+The use case is to guide new entrepreneurs to create their startup through oficial documents and procedures.

-## FEATURES
-End-to-end workflow for GenAI app development: from proof-of-concept to production.
-Integration with Databricks Mosaic AI for model serving, vector search, and agent orchestration.
-Support for multiple GenAI architectural patterns: Prompt Engineering, Retrieval Augmented Generation (RAG), Fine-tuning, and Pretraining.
-Example notebooks and templates for rapid prototyping.
-MLflow integration for experiment tracking and agent evaluation.
-Guidance on best practices for governance, monitoring, and continuous improvement.

 ## PREREQUISITES:

 Access to a Databricks workspace.
-Databricks features: Mosaic AI,
+Databricks features: Mosaic AI, Python, Langchain, MLflow.

-Python, Langchain, MLflow

 ## PROJECT STRUCTURE
 ```
 src/
 ├── data/
+│   ├── import-dades-obertes-api.py
+│   ├── import-csv-into-volume.py
+│   ├── web-scrapping.py
 ├── vector_search/
 │   ├── vector-search-documentation.py # Vector search creation for the documentation sources. (private)
 │   ├── vector-search-tramits.py # Vector search creation for the tramit sources. (private)